aaronmams/jekyll-now/_posts/2018-11-16-Accessing financial data from the SEC: Part 2.md

 3. xbrlDoAll() - the most common reason for errors in this function call appear to me to be time out errors where - for whatever reason - the url request just couldn't be put through.

 In each of the three cases above I used some really basic error handling that you can see below.

+## A function to get one company at a time

 ```r
 get.fins <- function(ticker){